Jesse Stone

 Jesse Stone: The Architect of Rock and Roll Rhythm

-Jesse Stone was an American songwriter, arranger, and record executive whose foundational work in rhythm and blues directly shaped the birth of rock and roll.
-Hailing from Atchison, Kansas, his most enduring achievement was writing the seminal rock standard "Shake, Rattle and Roll," a hit for both Big Joe Turner and Bill Haley & His Comets that became a blueprint for the genre.
+Jesse Stone was an American songwriter, arranger, and record executive whose foundational work shaped the sound of rock and roll.
+Hailing from Atchison, Kansas, his most enduring achievement was writing the seminal hit "Shake, Rattle and Roll," a song that became a massive crossover success and helped define the genre's early energy.

 Early career